TPRM: Tensor partition regression models with applications in imaging biomarker detection: Methodology

 \subsection{Prior Distributions}

-We consider the priors on the elements of $ b_k$.
-Bimodal sparsity promoting priors are key elements to perform variable selection and have been the subject of extensive research \citep{ mayrink2013,george1993, george1997}.
-We assume the following hierarchy:
+We consider the priors on the elements of $ \ve b$ by assuming a bimodal sparsity promoting prior \citep{ mayrink2013,george1993, george1997} and the following hierarchy:

-where $F(\cdot)$ is a pre-specified probability distribution.
-A common choice of $F(\cdot)$ is a degenerate distribution at $0$, leading to what is called the `spike and slab' prior \citep{Mitchell1988}.
-A different approach is to consider $F=\text{N}(0,\epsilon)$ with a very small $\epsilon$ instead of putting a probability mass on $ b_k = 0$.
-Thus, the $ b_k $'s are assumed to come from a mixture of two normal distributions.
+where $F(\cdot)$ is a pre-specified probability distribution and $\alpha_{0\pi}$ and $\alpha_{1\pi}$ are pre-specified contants.
+If $F(\cdot)$ is a degenerate distribution at $0$, then we have the {\itshape spike and slab} prior \citep{Mitchell1988}.
+A different approach is to consider $F=\text{N}(0,\epsilon)$ with a very small $\epsilon>0$ \citep{Rockova2014}.
 In this case, the hyperparameter $\sigma^2$ should be large enough to give support to values of the coefficients that are substantively different from $0$, but not so large that unrealistic values of $ b_k$ are supported.
 In this article, we opt for the latter approach.

-The probability $\pi$ determines whether a particular component of $\ve g_i$ is informative for predicting $y$.
-A common choice for its prior is a non-informative distribution with $\alpha_{0\pi}=\alpha_{1\pi}=1$.
-However, this choice of the hyperparameters implies that its posterior mean is restricted to the interval $[1/3, 2/3]$, a undesirable feature in variable selection.
-To fix this, we choose a `bathtub' shaped beta distribution, since a prior concentrating most of its mass in the extremes of the interval $(0,1)$ is evidently more suitable for variable selection \citep{Goncalves2013}.
+The probability $\pi$ determines whether a particular component of $\ve g_i$ is informative for predicting $y_i$.
+A common choice for its hyperparameters is $\alpha_{0\pi}=\alpha_{1\pi}=1$.
+However, with this choice, the posterior mean of $\pi$ is restricted to the interval $[1/3, 2/3]$, an undesirable feature in variable selection.
+The `bathtub' shaped beta distribution with $\alpha_{0\pi}=\alpha_{1\pi}=0.5$ concentrates most of its mass in the extremes of the interval $(0,1)$ being more suitable for variable selection \citep{Goncalves2013}.